TCR Registration Mastery

 Consent Reconfirmation Campaigns

-Subscriber databases degrade over time through number changes, account closures, and engagement decay.
+Subscriber databases degrade over time.
 Periodic reconfirmation protects consent validity and improves campaign metrics.

 Platform Integration Requirements

-Campaign Service Providers (CSPs) facilitate TCR registration, manage carrier relationships, and route messages across network infrastructure.
+Campaign Service Providers (CSPs) facilitate TCR registration and manage carrier relationships.

 • Consent management features